intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 set_name(name)
 ```
 * Set the name of the model.
 Can alternatively specify the argument `name` in the constructor when creating a model.

-See [here](Optimization/training/) on how to train, predict or evaluate a defined model.

 ---
 ## **Sequential API**